1841 Maine gubernatorial election

-The 1841 Maine gubernatorial election was held on 13 September 1841 in order to elect the Governor of Maine.
+The 1841 Maine gubernatorial election was held on September 13, 1841, in order to elect the Governor of Maine.
 Incumbent Whig Governor of Maine Edward Kent lost re-election in a fourth rematch against Democratic nominee and former Governor of Maine John Fairfield.

+This was the last time a former governor of Maine completed a political comeback to serve a non-consecutive term.